jsoysouvanh/Refureku/README.md

 # Overview
 Refureku is a powerful C++17 runtime reflection dynamic library.
 It is split in 2 parts:
-- The code generator is an executable, based on [Kodgen](https://github.com/jsoysouvanh/Kodgen).
+- The code generator is a [Kodgen](https://github.com/jsoysouvanh/Kodgen) generation module.
 It handles the reflection code generation.
-- The actual dynamic library that is linked to the target program using reflection.
+- The actual dynamic library containing the reflection API that is linked to the target program.

 **Check [the Wiki](https://github.com/jsoysouvanh/Refureku/wiki) to get started!**